JDN89/vue-dotnet-issue-tracker/README.md

 <br/>
-Feel free to contact me at jan.de.niels@gmail.com for comments, improvements or for sharing your cloned repo with me or to maybe share a job position with me.
-I'm currently looking :)
+Feel free to contact me at jan.de.niels@gmail.com for comments, improvements or for sharing your cloned repo with me